revbayes/revbayes.github.io/tutorials/coalescent/skyline.md

 NUM_INTERVALS = ceil((n_taxa - 1) / 5)
 ~~~

 For each interval, a population size will be estimated.
-Chose a prior and add a move for each population size.
+Choose a prior and add a move for each population size.

 ~~~
 for (i in 1:NUM_INTERVALS) {